 Manafort jury has questions, but no verdict, on Day 1 of deliberations

+One source close to the Manafort team told Fox News, “We’re in the game.”

-Before court was adjourned on Thursday afternoon, U.S. District Judge T.S.
+Before court was adjourned in the afternoon, U.S. District Judge T.S.
 Ellis III announced that jurors would continue their work on Friday morning.

 Ellis read aloud a note detailing four questions from the jury, which covered foreign financial accounts, shell companies, the definition of reasonable doubt and other evidence in the case.